Our 2024 Diversity Report

 Methodology

-This is the American Journalism Project’s third-annual diversity report.
-This report represents American Journalism Project staff and board members through June 2023.
-Grantee data is drawn from the INN Index 2023, an annual state of nonprofit news report from the Institute for Nonprofit News, and from individual surveys conducted among AJP-funded positions by our team.
-The response rate to the survey sent to funded hires was 72 percent.
+This is the American Journalism Project’s fourth diversity report.
+This report represents American Journalism Project staff and board members through Dec.
+15, 2024.
+Grantee data is drawn from individual surveys conducted among AJP-funded positions by our team.
+The response rate to the survey sent to funded hires was 73 percent.

-This is the American Journalism Project’s third annual diversity report.
-Download our 2022 diversity report here and our 2021 diversity report here.
+This is the American Journalism Project’s fourt annual diversity report.
+Download our 2023 diversity report here, our 2022 diversity report here and our 2021 diversity report here.